 How is a chemical restraint administered?

-Chemical restraints must ideally act rapidly with the least dosage and minimal side effects.
+Chemical restraints must ideally act rapidly with the most minor dosage and minimal side effects.
 Ease of administration is also an important consideration.

-- Oral medication: The first option is per oral (PO) administration, if the patient is amenable and willing to take the medication.
-Oral solutions are considered better than tablets as they
+- Oral medication: The first option is per oral (PO) administration if the patient is amenable and willing to take the medication.
+Oral solutions are better than tablets as they:

 - work faster and